 Many leaders expect that some of their recruiting operations will continue in a virtual environment post-pandemic.

-That’s because hiring managers note that online interviews have simplified logistics, reduce costs and shorten process times compared to in-person interviews.
+That’s because hiring managers note that online interviews simplify logistics, reduce costs, and shorten process times compared to in-person interviews.

 Candidates themselves also seem to see virtual interviews in a positive light.

 According to RecRight survey findings, over 80% of candidates report satisfaction with video interviewing methods as a part of their recruitment process.